-Authentic Mexican cuisine meets upscale gaming at this Greenville-based concept.
+Authentic Mexican cuisine meets upscale gaming at this unique concept.
 Expect favorites like carne asada and braised short rib along with a library of tequila and mezcal.

 You’ll smell the alluring scent of sweet gelato before even reaching Honeysuckle Gelato’s stand.
-Staples include scoops of gelato and shakes, as well as sandwiches with options like butter pecan blondies and salted caramel brownies.
+Staples include scoops of gelato and shakes, as well as gelato sandwiches with flavor options like butter pecan blondie and salted caramel brownie.

 You’ve probably seen this celebrated eatery on “Diners, Drive-Ins and Dives” or have ordered from the popular Charlotte food truck.
 The self-described “streatery” now serves its famous grilled cheeses inside Optimist Hall.

 The founders of Pet Wants set out with a purpose to create small-batch pet food prepared with the highest-quality ingredients.
 Look for food, chews and treats for your furry friends.

 From the team behind Billy Sunday, The Spindle Bar is an 18-seat cocktail bar serving beer, wine and cocktails with locally sourced ingredients.
 Patrons can sip on cocktails throughout the entire food hall due to the bar’s unique liquor license.